How Much Does a Mini-Split Cost?

 • Sunrooms.

-• Rooms you don’t use very frequently.
+• Rooms you don’t use very regularly.

 • Areas with hot and cold spots.

-• Expensive electric heat from baseboards, wall heaters or radiators.
+• Costly electric heat from baseboards, wall heaters or radiators.

 • Older residences that don’t have ductwork as a result of radiator or baseboard heat.

-Our Pros Can Take Care of All Your Mini-Split Installation Needs
+Our Professionals Can Handle All Your Mini-Split Installation Needs